 Dr. Keller and her team are dedicated to helping kids and their families whose lives have been turned upside down by rare disease.
-With every book you purchase, 3% of profits will go to the Christopher T. Keller Foundation, a non-profit with a simple mission to conquer pediatric idiopathic pulmonary hypertension (IPH) and support kids and their families who suffer from rare childhood diseases.
-Click here or go to CTKF.com to learn more.
+With every book you purchase, we will give a portioin to to the Christopher T. Keller Foundation, a non-profit with a simple mission to conquer pediatric idiopathic pulmonary hypertension (IPH) and support kids and their families who suffer from rare childhood diseases.

 A mother’s story